Crypt (C): Other hashes

 Additional formats, if any, are described in the man pages of implementations.

 Archaic Unix schemes

 BigCrypt is the modified version of DES-Crypt used on HP-UX, Digital Unix, and OSF/1.
 The main difference between it and DES is that BigCrypt uses all the characters of a password, not just the first 8, and has a variable length hash.

 Crypt16 is the minor modification of DES, which allows passwords of up to 16 characters.
 Used on Ultrix and Tru64.

 Support in operating systems

 Linux

-The GNU C Library used by almost all Linux distributions provides an implementation of the crypt function which supports the DES, MD5, and (since version 2.7) SHA-2 based hashing algorithms mentioned above.
+The GNU C Library (glibc) used by almost all Linux distributions provides an implementation of the crypt function which supports the DES, MD5, and (since version 2.7) SHA-2 based hashing algorithms mentioned above.